BroadbandForum/usp-test/1-messages-and-path-names.md

 #### Test Metrics

-1. The EUT sends a GetSupportedDMResp.
+1. The EUT sends a GetSupportedDMResp containing req\_object\_results elements for the specified objects and each immediate child object.
-2. Every req\_obj\_results element contains parameters,
+2. Only the req\_obj\_results element of the object specified in obj\_paths contains parameters, events, and commands.
-   events, and commands of only the specified objects.

 ### 1.76 GetSupportedDM on root object, all options